Senrique/Seattle-AirBnB/README.md

 ## Licensing, Authors, Acknowledgements

-The data was made available by AirBnB and you can view the licensing and further information about the data [here](http://insideairbnb.com/get-the-data.html)
+The data was made available by AirBnB and you can view the licensing and further information about the data [here](http://insideairbnb.com/get-the-data.html).
+I have to acknowledge Stackoverflow community as they rescued me from the errors and bugs faced during the analysis.

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Senrique/Seattle-AirBnB/blob/main/LICENSE) file for details

+Please feel free to use my code for your purposes.